huijing/slides/63-moz-roadshow-eu-2019/README.md

 - aligning items with the box alignment properties is also a big plus
 - the flex inspector allows us to visualise free space is distributed for all the different values *activate flexbox inspector*
 - box alignment properties are meant to be used across layout models, although for now, they can only be used with flex and grid
-- my trick for remembering which properties apply to which axis is that I associate the term “justify” with text processing software's justification options, so in my mind, justify affects the direction text flows
-- because there are only 2 directions, “align” must be for the other direction
 - when using flexbox, we have access to 4 of the 6 available properties, `justify-items` and `justify-self` do not apply here because they are meant to justify a box within its containing block along the main axis, but there is more than 1 item in the main axis
-- `justify-content` lets us adjust flex items along the main axis
+- `justify-content` lets us adjust flex items along the **main axis**
 - `start`, `center` and `end` are **positional** keywords, which adjust the flex children's absolute position within the flex container
 - `space-around`, `space-between` and `space-evenly` are **distribution** keywords, which disperse extra space between the flex children
+- if we change the `flex-direction` to `column`, `justify-content` still adjusts the flex items along the **main axis** *remember to also add a height less than viewport height*
+- it's just that the main axis is now flowing from top to bottom, so the flex items move along this direction instead

+---

 - items are stretched along the cross axis to the full height of the flex line once you apply `display: flex`
 - once the `align-self` or `align-items` property is applied though, the items revert to their original heights
 - an interesting value for `align-items` is `baseline`, which is useful when you have text within flex items of varying sizes and positions
 - `baseline` lines them all up, and if the text within each item is related, makes it easier to comprehend
 - if there is more space in the flex container than the total height of all the flex lines, you'll end up with these gaps, that maybe you don't want
-- `align-content` lets you pack your items together and align the whole block of items within the container
+- lastly, `align-content` lets you pack your items together and align the whole block of items within the container

 ---